WINTERING - A YIN PRACTICE FOR WINTER SOLSTICE

 The Water Element and Winter Solstice

-In TCM (Traditional Chinese Medicine), the element of Water offers us guidance for this time of year and is the dominant force during the winter season.
-If you could imagine one word for water, what would it be?
-I often think of the word ‘flow’: water adapts and flows with its environment.
+In Traditional Chinese Medicine, the element of Water offers us guidance for this time of year and is the dominant force during the winter season.
+If I had to choose one word for it, it would be flow. water adapts, moving with whatever surrounds it.

-In TCM, it makes sense that Water governs the Kidney and Bladder meridians, which are considered the body's reservoirs of energy and vitality.
-The kidneys sit just below the adrenal glands, which are responsible for regulating cortisol levels—often referred to as the “stress hormone.”
+Water governs the Kidney and Bladder meridians.
+These channels are seen as the body's reservoirs of energy and vitality.
+The kidneys sit just below the adrenal glands, which regulate cortisol levels often referred to as the stress hormone.
 That winter is a time to retreat and rest does not surprise me.
 Does it surprise you?

 Yin Yoga aligns almost perfectly with the qualities of Water.

-When practicing poses that stimulate the Kidney and Bladder meridians, such as Butterfly Pose and Child’s Pose, we may feel a subtle, almost watery flow of energy along the spine.
-This serves as a gentle reminder of the connection between our inner world and the natural rhythms of nature around us.
-It is a reminder of our homestead.
+When practicing shapes that stimulate the Kidney and Bladder meridians, such as Butterfly Pose and Child’s Pose, we may feel a subtle, fluid sense of movement along the spine.
+It reminds us of the connection between our inner landscape and the natural rhythms around us, bringing us home to ourselves.

 Observing the Stillness Within

-Do you ever roll out your mat for yin yoga and find it so hard to just be still?
-Some days, your mind takes over—you’re fidgeting, picking at your toenail polish in Butterfly Pose, or silently screaming at the teacher to please end Dragon Pose because you’re feeling a bit sick.
+Do you ever roll out your mat for yin and struggle to settle?
+Some days your mind takes over, racing with thoughts.
+You fidget, pick at your toenail polish in Butterfly Pose, or silently count the seconds in Dragon, wishing it would end because your feel a bit sick.
 Does any of that sound familiar?

-Those racing thoughts, the constant urge to do something, and the restlessness we feel?
-That’s all Prakriti at work.
-It’s the active, dynamic force of matter that drives movement, change, and the endless “doing” we sometimes can’t stop.
+Those racing thoughts, the restlessness, the urge to move, the mental noise, all belong to Prakriti.
+It is the part of us that reacts and drives constant activity. the active, dynamic force of driving movement, change, and the endless doing.
 And that resistance to stillness?
-It’s simply part of being human—what Samkhya refers to as our Prakritik nature.
+It’s simply part of being human, our Prakritik nature.

 Reflecting with Journaling